In-Game Advertising

 While server-side header bidding comes with a pool of features, it is critical to choose the right partner that not only maximizes your revenue but also enables a transparent and rewarding process.
 Below are some parameters you should look at while selecting a server-side bidding partner.

 • Revenue: As the primary factor for a majority of publishers, revenue should be the key parameter publishers should look into while choosing an S2S bidding partner.
 The right partner should have premium advertisers that are offering increased rates for inventory, and the ability to match users to the right advertisements to maximize the revenue without affecting the user experience.
-Many S2S providers have premium advertisers, but fail to match audiences to the right ad, thereby creating a negative experience that may even result in increased drop rates.
+Many S2S providers have premium advertisers but fail to match audiences to the right ad, thereby creating a negative experience that may even result in increased drop rates.

 • Transparency: Having a transparent and fair auction is essential to maximize your revenue while selling your ad inventory.
 As you choose a bidding solution, make sure the auctions are fair, transparent, and don’t come with unnecessary charges (including high middlemen fees) that reduce your revenue.